Awish-Senpai/ForgottenKeep/README.md

 • Adjusted the server invite background to suit the theme.
 • Adjusted the `New unreads` unread indicator, to suit the theme.
 • Adjusted a few colors here and there.
+• Adjusted the `Add Friends` tab color to suit the theme.

+`> Rewritten`
+• Rewritten all the colors and stored them inside variable values.

 ### Note [To apply the changes, you have to gitpull again.]
 How?
 Locate your powercord theme folder in command prompt by `cd powercord/src/Powercord/themes`.